AMDatIMDEA/tda-segmentor/README.md

 # tda-segmentor documentation

 We provide here some examples on the usage of the tda-segmentor software package.
+The distance grids can be found in the examples/ folder.

 ## Generation of Input Grids